Design

 B.F.A. in Fashion Design

 The undergraduate fashion design program prepares its students for successful careers in the fashion industry.
-In this pursuit, they develop a thorough understanding of the fashion design industry, historically and present day, and the technical skills necessary to design, develop, and merchandise womenswear or menswear lines for the ready-to-wear market.
+In this pursuit, they thoroughly understand the fashion design industry, historically and present day, and the technical skills necessary to design, develop, and merchandise womenswear or menswear lines for the ready-to-wear market.
+Visit the Application Process web page for more information.

 Contact Information